martinbaumg/SAE-5.02-Tasko/README.md

 ## Contributing

 We welcome contributions from the open-source community.
-If you'd like to contribute or report issues, please refer to our [Contribution Guidelines](link).
+If you'd like to contribute or report issues, please refer to our [Technical Documentation](https://github.com/martinbaumg/SAE-5.02-Tasko/blob/main/BACKEND/docs/Technical%20Documentation.md) to understand the project's architecture.

 ---